BlaqueDevs/se-assignment-day-4-software-project-management-linco89/README.md

 Waterfall Methodology takes a linear approach.
 It requires easch stage of the project to be completed before advancing to the next stage.
 It is easy to manage and has a clear structure, but it does not easily accomodate changes.

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?

+Agile is best for projects with changing requirements such as mobile app, product design marketing campaign.

+Waterfall is beat for projects with defined requirements.
+Examples are construction project, large-scale projects and industries

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?

+Ensuring quality assurance (QA) in a software project involves methods such as clear requirements analysis, comprehensive test planning, and automated testing.
+Regular code reviews, continuous integration and deployment (CI/CD), and test-driven development (TDD) help catch and address issues early.
+Performance and security testing are crucial to verify the system’s capabilities and protect against vulnerabilities.
+User acceptance testing (UAT) ensures the software meets end-user needs before release.

+High standards in QA are important for achieving user satisfaction, reducing costs, minimizing risks, and maintaining a strong reputation.
+By focusing on these practices, organizations can deliver reliable, secure, and effective software.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?